-In evaluating revenue recognition under a license agreement, the Company uses a two-step process for determining whether a promised good or service (including a license of intellectual property) is distinct and, therefore, is a performance obligation: (1) consideration of the individual good or service (i.e., whether the good or service is capable of being distinct); and (2) consideration of whether the good or service is separately identifiable from other promises in the contract (i.e., whether the promise to transfer the good or service is distinct in the contract of the contract).
-The company records all advance cash payments from customers as deferred revenue until all required performance obligations have been completed.
+Under certain of the Company's licensing, supply and collaboration agreements, it is entitled to receive payment upon the achievement of contingent milestone events or the performance of obligations.
+The Company recognizes revenue based on guidance in ASC 606.
+In evaluating revenue recognition under a license agreement, the Company uses a two-step process for determining whether a promised good or service (including a license of intellectual property) is distinct and, therefore, is a performance obligation: (1) consideration of the individual good or service (i.e., whether the good or service is capable of being distinct); and (2) consideration of whether the good or service is separately identifiable from other promises in the contract (i.e., whether the promise to transfer the good or service is distinct in the context of the contract).
+Amounts received prior to satisfying the revenue recognition criteria are recorded as deferred revenue on the Company's balance sheet.
+Amounts expected to be recognized as revenue in the next 12 months following the balance sheet date are classified as current liabilities.